 Policy on directors' appointment and remuneration

 The current policy is to have an appropriate mix of executive, non-executive and independent directors to maintain the independence of the Board and separate its functions of governance and management.
-As of March 31, 2025, the Board had nine members, consisting of an executive director, a nonexecutive and non-independent director and seven independent directors.
-Two of the independent directors of the Board are women.
+As of March 31,2026, the Board has nine members, consisting of an executive director, a nonexecutive and non-independent director and seven independent directors.
+Two of the independent directors on the Board are women.
+Post fiscal 2026, Diane Enberg Jurgens has been appointed as an Additional and Independent Director on the Board of the Company with effect from April 22, 2026, subject to shareholders approval.
 The details of Board and committee composition, tenure of directors, areas of expertise and other details are available in the Corporate overview section that forms part of this Integrated Annual Report.

 We affirm that the remuneration paid to the directors is as per the terms laid out in the Nomination and Remuneration Policy of the Company.